Sink in to the Medicine of Your Bowl

 Pelvic Care for the Physical Body

-Our pelvic bones can become misaligned after birth, injury, and chronic lifestyle and tension patterns.
+Our pelvic bones can become misaligned after birth or injury, and with chronic lifestyle and tension patterns.
+Bones can pull organs and tissues out of alignment.
+Restricted fascia prevents full mobility of the organs.
 The pelvic muscles can fatigue, stretch, lose functional tension, and become rigid or spasm.
-Restricted fascia prevents full mobility of the organs.
-Manual therapies to the pelvis externally and internally release these restrictions and restore mobility, gut movement, menstrual flow, and downward prana.
+Manual therapies to the pelvis externally and internally release these restrictions and restore mobility, gut movement, menstrual flow, hormonal balance, sexual function and downward prana.

-The rate of pelvic disorders and pelvic dysfunction among women in our country is shameful and women often suffer in silence, thinking their conditions are “normal,” or worse, that they don’t “deserve” treatment.
-Fortunately, many chronic reproductive conditions can be treated with manual therapies, plant medicine, and traditional women’s pelvic work and self-care.
-This work helps your body align, move back into balance and heal itself.
+Many women suffer silently with pelvic disorders for years, even decades, thinking their conditions are “normal,” or worse– that they don’t “deserve” treatment.
+Most chronic reproductive and sexual conditions can be treated with manual therapies, plant medicine, and traditional women’s pelvic work and self-care.
+This work helps your body to align, feel, move back into balance and heal itself.

 This work brings healing to: